Background

 Driver Age and Experience

-Building a claims-free record over several years substantially reduces premiums.
-Van drivers with five or more years of no-claims bonus typically pay 30-40% less than those without protected no-claims history.
+Young van drivers under 25 can face premiums 50-100% higher than experienced drivers in their 30s and 40s[5].
+Building a claims-free record over several years substantially reduces premiums – van drivers with five or more years of no-claims bonus typically pay 30-40% less than those without.
+Our no claims bonus protection guide explains whether paying to protect your discount is worthwhile.

 Location and Regional Variations